tapioca24/toggl-day/README.md

 # toggl-day
-toggl-day is a CLI tool to output today's Toggl Track summary report.
+toggl-day is a CLI tool to show today's Toggl Track summary report.

 ## Installation